LegendsModding/ModdingDocs/docs/guide/game-config.md

 ## Game Rules

 Now we need to define the game rules for the custom gamemode.
-Create `game_rules` folder and a `game_rules.json` in the folder.
+Create a `game_rules` folder inside the `RP`.
+Inside this folder, create a `game_rules.json`.

 ```json
 {